 COURSE DESCRIPTION: Students investigate the relationship between poverty and religion, both in historical and current contexts.
-They explore how personal, cultural and religious identity can be communicated in different traditions, and create their own way of expressing an aspect of their identity inspired by that of a chosen tradition.
+In groups, students undertake research using primary and secondary sources to investigate spiritual and/ or religious perspectives on the environmental ethics topic of their choice and present their individual work in their preferred mode.
+They will reflect on their learning as a result of their collaboration, and capability development.

 They also explore a chosen aspect of apologetic teaching in a reflection on the case for faith.